balancer/docs-v3/docs/build-a-custom-amm/build-an-amm/extend-existing-pool-type-using-hooks.md

 }
 ```

-Now we can implement the logic in the `onComputeDynamicSwapFee` function, which the Vault calls to retrieve the swap fee value.
+Now we can implement the logic in the `onComputeDynamicSwapFeePercentage` function, which the Vault calls to retrieve the swap fee value.
 In our example, any veBal holder enjoys a 50% swap fee discount, instead of the default static swap fee.
 However, there are some nuances to consider in this implementation.

 To obtain the user's veBAL balance, we need the sender's address, which we can retrieve by calling `getSender()` on the router.
 This relies on the router returning the correct address, so it's crucial to ensure the router is "trusted" (any contract can act as a [Router](/concepts/router/overview.html#routers)).
 In our example we passed a trusted `_router` address, which is saved during the hook deployment.